MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 * No highlight of the app’s value proposition and key features in the short and full descriptions in the app manifest.

-* Contains typographical errors, grammatical errors including unnecessary capitalization, code, or duplicate content.
+* Contains typographical errors, grammatical errors, unnecessary capitalization, code, or duplicate content.

    :::image type="content" source="../../../assets/images/submission/validation-common-reason-pass-grammatical-error.png" alt-text="Screenshot of passed image for long description, grammatical errors and capitalization":::